SomeAspy/NextCloud/.github/readme.md

 ## Included Scripts

+- `execute.sh` - Runs commands inside the NextCloud image with proper permissions (Usage: `bash execute.sh occ`, `occ` being the command you want to run)
 - `fixIndexes.sh` - Fixes `The database is missing some indexes.`
 - `maintenanceOff.sh` - Disables maintenance mode.
 (This commonly auto-enables after updates)
+- `migrateMimeTypes.sh` - Fixes `One or more mimetype migrations are available.`
 - `shell.sh` - Access the docker container's shell
 - `update.sh` - Pull and build images